scrapinghub/scrapyrt/README.rst

 middleware, pipeline or extension instantiation is not supported due to limitations of initialization order in Scrapy.

-Also ScrapyRT doesn't support `LOG_STDOUT`_ - you cannot write stdout to spider log in ScrapyRT because there's no way to filter such logs and they will appear in all log files for crawls that are running simultaneously.
+Also ScrapyRT doesn't support `LOG_STDOUT`_ - if you're using ``print`` statements in a spider they will never be logged to any log file.
+Reason behind this is that there's no way to filter such log records and they will appear in all log files for crawls that are running simultaneously.
+This is considered harmful and is not supported.
+But if you still want to save all stdout to some file - you can create custom `SERVICE_ROOT`_ where you can setup logging stdout to file using approach described in `Python Logging HOWTO`_ or redirect stdout to a file using `bash redirection syntax`_, `supervisord logging`_ etc.

 .. _dmoz spider: https://github.com/scrapy/dirbot/blob/master/dirbot/spiders/dmoz.py